Gretchen Whitmer kidnapping plot: State

 On June 7, 2021, Musico called for his case to be dismissed, arguing entrapment by federal authorities and the confidential informant and claiming he would not have associated himself with Fox without police interference.
 He also claimed the informant led the training sessions for the Wolverine Watchmen; an FBI agent said in March that he instructed the informant to take on a leadership role during those sessions to prevent suspects from getting injured and thus requiring a law enforcement response while the Wolverine Watchmen were armed.
 Attorneys for Morrison and Bellar later similarly called for the case's dismissal due to entrapment.
 However, on March 1, 2022, a Jackson County judge denied the motion to dismiss.

-On October 26, 2022, Bellar, Morrison and Musico were convicted of materially aiding a terrorist and being a member of a gang as part of a plot to kidnap Gov. Whitmer.
+On October 26, 2022, Bellar, Morrison, and Musico were convicted of materially aiding a terrorist and being a member of a gang as part of a plot to kidnap Gov. Whitmer.
 Bellar was sentenced to 20 years in prison with a minimum of seven to serve; Morrison to 20 years with a minimum of 10 to serve; and Musico to 20 years with a minimum of 12 to serve.
 The last five defendants (the Null brothers, Shawn Fix, Higgins and Molitor) were turned over for trial on December 7, 2022.
 Ahead of trial, Higgins pled guilty to attempting to provide material support for terrorist acts.
 On June 7, 2023, Fix also pled guilty.
 Molitor and the Nulls maintained their innocence; their trial began on August 23, 2023.
 All three men were acquitted.

+On June 9, 2026, Morrison's conviction was overturned by the Michigan Court of Appeals.
+The ruling was made on technical grounds, with the court holding that kidnapping was not "an underlying violent felony" as defined by the state's terrorism laws and therefore could not support a conviction for terrorist offenses.
+Nessel vowed to appeal the verdict.
+On July 20, 2026, Musico and Bellar's convictions were also overturned.